spacetelescope/catkit2/README.md

 This package was developed for use on the High-contrast Imager for Complex Apertures Testbed (HiCAT) for developing technologies relevant to direct imaging of exoplanets in astronomy in the laboratory.

-This is an open-source package, but it not actively supported.
+This is an open-source package, but it is not actively supported.
 Use at your own risk.

 Environment variables
 ---------------------